RediSearch/RediSearch/docs/index.md

 # Welcome to RediSearch

-RediSearch is a Full-Text search over Redis, developed by RedisLabs
+RediSearch is a Full-Text search over Redis, developed by RedisLabs.

+The source code is available at [github.com/RedisLabsModules/RediSearch](github.com/RedisLabsModules/RediSearch).

 ## Overview